Laken finds conflict, love and a reluctant wolf destined to be leader…West discovers her

 “Crue wants me to meet with Bree tomorrow,” I continue.
 “To somehow sway her to change her mother’s mind.
 I told him it’s a lost cause.
 They both despise me.”

-“Bree only gives you a hard time because you dumped her.
+“Bree only gives you a hard time because you refuse to give her the attention she longs for.
 I bet if you promised her a date we could be eating hamburgers by dinner.”

-“Not happening,” I reply sharply, giving him a kick to the shins.
+“Not happening,” I reply sharply, giving him a kick to the shin.